 Difference Between Sales vs Marketing

-Unlike a sale process, marketing involves more of a media orientation activity, in which news agency, advertisement plays a key role in publishing the feature of a product.
-Marketing involves a relationship which is one-to-many which is again, unlike sales in which there is the one-to-one relationship.
-From a marketing perspective, one person may have to handle multiple public groups and that’s where the role of media comes in very handy and intuitive.
-Customers requirement are analyzed, the market is being understood by a list of experts and then eventually, buyers are enticed toward buying a product.
+Unlike a sale process, marketing involves more of a media orientation activity, in which news agencies and advertisements play a key role in publishing the feature of a product.
+Marketing involves a relationship that is one-to-many, which is, again, unlike sales, in which there is a one-to-one relationship.
+From a marketing perspective, one person may have to handle multiple public groups, and that’s where the role of media comes in very handy and intuitive.
+A list of experts understanding the customer’s requirement by analyzing the market and the product eventually entice buyers to purchase.

 Key Differences between Sales vs Marketing

-- In any sale process, a product might be forced on to the customer whereas marketing involves enticing the customer toward making a purchase.
+- In any sale process, a product might be forced onto the customer, whereas marketing involves enticing the customer toward making a purchase.

 Below is the topmost comparisons between Sales vs Marketing

-The Basis Of Comparison between Sales vs Marketing
+The Basis Of Comparison

-|Definition||Transfer of ownership of product from one person to other||The act of analyzing the need of the customer and understanding the market|
+|Definition||Transfer of ownership of the product from one person to other||The act of analyzing the need of the customer and understanding the market|

 |Terms||A short-term process||A long-term process|

 |Focus||Any sale would focus on the company or person’s needs||Marketing focus on the need of the market, eventually driven by customer|